barumau/pandunia/english/103_logotipe.md

 ## Word classes

-Content words can be categorized into word classes as follows:
+Structure words can be categorized into word classes as follows:

 1. Pronouns : words that point to people and things.
 2. Prepositions : words that relate things and actions into circumstances
 3. Conjunctions : words that join phrases together

-Structure words can be classified futher into the following word classes:
+Content words can be classified further into the following word classes:

 1. Nouns : words for things, ideas, places and people.
 2. Adjectives : words for qualities of nouns, such as good, bad, and big.